Everything in Materialize is currently handled by the

 - For views, the dataflows persist indefinitely and are kept up to date.
 This means you can get an answer an indefinite number of times from the generated dataflow.
 Though getting these answers isn’t “free” because of the incremental work required to maintain the dataflow, it is dramatically faster to perform a read on this data at any given time than it is to create an answer from scratch.

 In some cases, when the queries are relatively simple, Materialize can avoid creating a new dataflow and instead serves the result from an existing dataflow.

 Sources: Ingesting data

-For Materialize to ingest data, it must read it from a source, of which there are two varieties:
+For Materialize to ingest data, it must read it from a source or a table.
+Sources come in two varieties:

 - File sources, like

 .csvor generic log files

 File sources are more straightforward, so we’ll focus on streaming sources.